 Bat Craft

-- Put two eyes on the TP tube near top end.
+- Draw two eyes on the TP tube near top end.
 Use marker to draw a smile.

 - Punch two holes for the legs near bottom edge.
 Thread a pipe cleaner through each one.
 Twist it to hold it in place.
-Bend one end of each pipe cleaner into a hook that will let you hang the bat upside down.
+Bend the other end of each pipe cleaner into a hook that will let you hang the bat upside down.

 - Use a glue stick to glue the wings on the back.
-Leave it laying on the tray so that glue can dry while you do the next step.
-Glue on belly hair.
+Leave it laying on the tray or table so that glue can dry while you do the next step.
+Use regular glue to glue on belly hair.
 Leave to dry.

 Supplemental Book and/or Songs